 She started her career in Human Resources where she owned an HR consulting company and later joined the Civil Service as an HR Director.
 She is an Independent Non-Executive Director of South African Civil Aviation Authority.

-A Shared Value strategy can be implemented in businesses across the spectrum, from advertising, finance and telecommunications to agriculture, mining and manufacturing – and beyond.
+A Shared Value strategy can be implemented in businesses across the spectrum, from finance and telecommunications to agriculture, mining and manufacturing – and beyond.
 The Africa Shared Value Summit is open to everyone who wishes to learn about and engage on Shared Value in Africa, including: